Randy123/IOTProject/README.md

 IOTProject
 ==========

-This is a new project for IOT Course
+This is a new repository for IOT Course.